-Say your condo was damaged, and that damage is covered by your condo insurance.
+Say your condominium was damaged, and that damage is covered by your condo insurance.
 Great.
-However, the condo was rendered uninhabitable, and you have to evacuate the home during the repairs.
+However, the condominium was rendered uninhabitable, and you have to evacuate the home during the repairs.
 You have to pay for a hotel or temporary apartment until you get the all-clear to move back into your condo.

 Your loss of use coverage can help reimburse you for those housing and living expenses while you are temporarily displaced from your condo during home repairs.

 There are two important notes with loss of use coverage: